KCLO-TV: History

-In 1995, Midcontinent Media sold the KELOLAND stations, including KCLO-TV, to Young Broadcasting; the sale was approved by the FCC on May 31, 1996.

-On June 6, 2013, Young Broadcasting announced that it would merge with Media General.
-The merger was approved by the FCC on November 8, after Media General shareholders approved the merger a day earlier; it was completed on November 12.

-On January 27, 2016, Nexstar Broadcasting Group announced that it had reached an agreement to acquire Media General, including KCLO-TV, with the sale being completed on January 17, 2017.
+On January 12, 1996, Midcontinent Media announced that it had sold KELO-TV and its satellites to Young Broadcasting for $50 million.
+Young assumed control on May 31, 1996.
+Young Broadcasting merged with Media General in 2013, Media General was in turn acquired by Nexstar Broadcasting Group in a sale announced in January 2016 and completed on January 17, 2017.

+KELO-TV along with KDLO-TV and KPLO-TV started a second subchannel, UTV (renamed KELOXTRA in 2021), with the market's UPN affiliation on March 15, 2004.
+UPN programs had been seen in Sioux Falls on KCPO-LP (channel 26); while it technically increased the coverage area of UPN programming, it made it a digital-only service as opposed to analog KCPO-LP, which limited the number of viewers who could tune in at the time.
+UTV became the MyNetworkTV affiliate in Sioux Falls in 2006; The CW went to WB affiliate KWSD-TV, owned by Rapid Broadcasting.
+UTV was not broadcast in Rapid City, where Rapid-owned KKRA-LP was the MyNetworkTV affiliate.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 KCLO-TV's digital configuration has The CW Plus on channel 15.2, Ion Television on 15.3 and Ion Mystery on 15.4.
 By 2019, "The Black Hills' CW" had been airing in 720p HD over-the-air, per additional distribution of digital bandwidth into channel 15.2 and further compression of the remaining three subchannels of KCLO-TV.
+On January 1, 2024, "The Black Hills' CW" was replaced with a simulcast of "KELOLAND CW" whose operations are provided by KELO-TV and is based in Sioux Falls but is aired over all four stations of the KELOLAND Media Group.

-MyUTV, which is carried on the second digital subchannels of KELO-TV, KDLO-TV and KPLO-TV, is not seen in the Rapid City market on KCLO-TV.
-The UPN affiliate for Rapid City was KCPL-LP (channel 52), and the MyNetworkTV affiliate is KWBH-LD which is simulcast over KNBN-DT2 (channel 21.2; formerly KKRA-LP, channel 24); as a result, MyUTV still cannot be carried on KCLO-TV by FCC market rules.
+KELOXTRA, which is carried on the second digital subchannels of KELO-TV, KDLO-TV and KPLO-TV, is not seen in the Rapid City market on KCLO-TV.
+The UPN affiliate for Rapid City was KCPL-LP (channel 52), and the MyNetworkTV affiliate is KNBN (channel 21.2; formerly KKRA-LP, channel 24); as a result, KELOXTRA cannot be carried on KCLO-TV by FCC market rules.